getty-zig/getty.so/docs/user-guide/tutorial/interfaces.md

 ## Implementation

-To implement an interface in Getty, call the interface and apply `usingnamespace` to its return value.
-This will import an interface type and an interface function into the implementation.
+To implement a Getty interface, simply call the interface and apply `usingnamespace` to its return value.
+An interface type and function will then be imported into your implementation.

 ```zig title="Zig code"
 const std = @import("std");